 Minion Pumpkin

 Paint the pumpkin yellow and add one big googly eye and blue overalls to create a Minion.
 I remember using this idea to brighten a fall-themed display at a local fair.
+If your kids want to dress up to match the pumpkin, a Minion theme is a great addition to our favorite Halloween costume ideas with tutus.

 Rainbow Fish Pumpkin